-Purple Day was founded by Cassidy Megan, then an 8-year old little girl living just outside of Halifax, Nova Scotia.
+Purple Day was founded by Cassidy Megan, a little girl living just outside of Halifax, Nova Scotia in 2008.
 Our organization was asked to go into the school and deliver the Education Program at the time.
 Cassidy did not want to talk about her condition, and it upset her to do so because she knew no one else who was like her.
-She was afraid of rejection, being bullied and made fun of.
+She was afraid of rejection, being bullied, and made fun of.

-On June 28, 2012, Cassidy’s dream came true – it was passed in the House of Commons, brought forward by House Speaker the Hon.
-Geoff Regan and Purple Day on March 26 is officially recognized every year as Purple Day in Canada.
+On June 28, 2012, Cassidy’s dream came true – it was passed in the House of Commons, brought forward by House Speaker the then Hon.
+Geoff Regan, and Purple Day on March 26 is officially recognized every year as Purple Day in Canada.
 All because one little girl felt no one should feel isolated and alone just because they have epilepsy.

 Cassidy Megan is a professional model and is working in the film industry.